Good-Soma/Good-Soma/README.md

 # Welcome to My GitHub Profile!
 #### Tag me "Your Writing Machine".
-I Deal 🤝 with Technical Schemes.
+I Deal 🤝 with wide range of Technicalities. 👋 Helping you to keep instructions simple and easy-to-follow.

 :rocket: **I'm a passionate Technical Writer** who specializes in creating clear and accessible documentation for professionals.